 One last feature that I need to mention before I end the review is the FlexLight.
 This bendable light is powered by USB and works (like other USB devices) with a flame going or off the BioLite’s inbuilt battery.
 It has a smart way of turning on and off as you just have to tap the front of the light.
 This nice little accessory turns the BioLite into a lantern and means you can cook with ease at night.

-I really like the Biolite Campstove Two.
+I really like the Biolite Campstove Two from Military 1st.
 It’s innovative, efficient and easy to use.
 It burns quicker and hotter than other comparable stoves.
 I really love the way it combines the old-school fun and excitement of burning wild fuels with the futuristic tech of being able to create electricity from the flame.